nazariimrochko/nazariimrochko.github.io/README.md

-## nazariimrochko.github.io
+## My personal CV
 The repository in which I am perfecting my resume was created a month ago.
 I think it will be a good experience and a great practice to rewrite it with React

-## To visually launch Copy this and paste it into the search bar of your browser
+ To visually launch Copy this ## nazariimrochko.github.io and paste it into the search bar of your browser

-# nazariimrochko.github.io